 Campaign Manager permissions, as shown below:

-If you update permissions at Amazon, it can take 1-2 hours for their systems to reflect those changes.
-Once Amazon Seller and Advertising systems sync, we will be able to see the change and reflect it in the Advertiser profile list.
+If you update permissions at Amazon, it can take 1-2 hours, sometimes as long as 24 hours, for their systems to reflect those changes.
+Once Amazon Seller and Advertising systems sync, we can see the change and reflect it in the Advertiser profile list.

 Removing Advertising Permissions Via Linked Accounts